metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 Matthew Stafford throwing an interception that he never expected to throw.

 Stafford underthrew DeSean Jackson, but he was bailed out by Jackson's vision.

+The Seahawks are just awful in their pass coverage.
+These receivers have so much space around them.

+Cooper Kupp is the best receiver for the Rams, no question.
+Just stunting all over the Seahawks.
+Woods is having a damn good night too, but Kupp is just special.